-With its colonial feel, the cobblestone roads, the colorful market, amazing hiking trails, and outdoor activities, cute cafes, and delicious restaurants, Valle de Bravo should definitely be on your bucket list of the places to visit in Mexico.
+With its colonial feel, cobblestone roads, colorful market, amazing hiking trails, and outdoor activities, cute cafes, and delicious restaurants, Valle de Bravo should definitely be on your bucket list of places to visit in Mexico.
 In this post, you will find out why.

-- Valle de Bravo Mexco at a glance
+- Valle de Bravo Mexico at a glance

 - Amazing things to do in Valle de Bravo

-- Take a kayaking tour in the lake
+- 13. Take a kayaking tour on the lake

 - Where to stay in Valle de Bravo

-- My favorite cafes and restaurants in Valle de Bravo
+- Best cafes and restaurants in Valle de Bravo

 - How to move around Valle de Bravo